 Frontotemporal disorders can be hard to diagnose because their symptoms—changes in personality and behavior and difficulties with speech and movement—are similar to those of other conditions.
 For example, bvFTD is sometimes misdiagnosed as a mood disorder, such as depression, or as a stroke, especially when there are speech or movement problems.
 To make matters more confusing, a person can have both a frontotemporal disorder and another type of dementia such as Alzheimer's disease.
 Also, since these disorders are rare, physicians may be unfamiliar with the relevant symptoms and signs.

 Getting the wrong diagnosis can be frustrating.
 Without knowing their true condition, people with frontotemporal disorders may not get appropriate treatment to manage their symptoms.
 Families may not get the help they need.
 People lose valuable time needed to plan treatment and future care.
-The medical centers listed below are places where people with frontotemporal disorders can be diagnosed and treated.
+The medical centers listed in Resources are places where people with frontotemporal disorders can be diagnosed and treated.

-Publication Date: January 2012
+Publication Date: February 2017

-Page Last Updated: September 23, 2013
+Page Last Updated: March 24, 2017